Kenura-R-Gunarathna/Tailwindcss--postcss/README.md

 ## Step 8 ##

-craete a `src` folder and inside it put the below html code.
+create a `src` folder and inside it put the below html code.

 Make sure your compiled CSS is included in the <head> (your framework might handle this for you), then start using Tailwind’s utility classes to style your content.